Carlinhos (footballer, born 1983)

-Carlos Henrique Carneiro Marinho or simply Carlinhos (born 23 June 1983), is a Brazilian right back or wing-back.
+Carlos Henrique Carneiro Marinho or simply Carlinhos (born 23 June 1983), is a Brazilian former professional footballer who played as a right-back.

 Career

 Carlinhos was signed by Villa Rio in January 2007 on a four-year deal.
 He was immediately loaned to Fluminense for two years.
 Since January 2009 he plays for Náutico and turned back to Villa Rio on 27 April 2009.